geysertimes/geysertimes.github.io/docs/users/view-webcam.md

 ## Cast the webcam to your TV

-You cast the Old Faithful live stream to your TV using Google Chromecast.
+You can cast the Old Faithful live stream to your TV using Google Chromecast.

 <Tabs groupId="os">
     <TabItem value="web" label="Website">

+    This feature is only available with the Google Chrome and Microsoft Edge browsers.

     * Visit the [GeyserTimes Webcam Dashboard](https://chat.geysertimes.org/) with your browser.
     * If using Google Chrome, click the **More icon (⋮)** › **Cast...**.
 If using Microsoft Edge, click the **Settings and More icon (…)** › **More tools** › **Cast media to device**.

-    **Note:** This feature is only available with the Google Chrome and Microsoft Edge browser.

   </TabItem>
   <TabItem value="android" label="Android">